Megwana/open_road/README.md

 ---
 ## Credits
 ---
-Please see the following links I have used to fix bugs, learn from or tackle problems:
+Please see the following links I have used to fix bugs, learn skills or tackle problems:

 - [Django W3schools](https://www.w3schools.com/django/)
 - [Codemy](Codemy.com)